 Web sites save information about you in files called cookies.
 They are saved on your computer for the next time you visit that site.
 Upon your return, the web site code will read that file to see that it’s you.
-For example, when you go to a web site and the page remembers your username and password – that’s made possible by a cookie.
+For example, when you go to a web site, the page remembers your username and password – that’s made possible by a cookie.

 There are also cookies that remember more detailed information about you.
 Perhaps your interests, your web browsing patterns, etc. This means that a site can provide you more targeted content – often in the form of ads.
 There are types of cookies, called third-party cookies, that come from sites you’re not even visiting at the time and can track you from site to site to gather information about you, which is sometimes sold to other companies.
 Sometimes you can block these kinds of cookies, though not all browsers allow you to.